nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ## Data-base

-Postgres data-base is created with an official postgres image which can be found in docker hub https://hub.docker.com/_/postgres the data-base will be initialized with `./database/initdb.sql` script. feel free to change it to your own needs.
+Postgres data-base is created with an official postgres image which can be found in docker hub https://hub.docker.com/_/postgres

-Enviornment variables will be located in `./database/.env` and will contain our database credentials :
+Enviornment variables will be located in the docker-compose file.` and will contain our database credentials :

 ```